digital-land/digital-land/content/portfolio/pattern/info-about-a-property.md

   url: #
 ---

-The "Info about a property" pattern is a collection of projects aiming to improve the availablity, accessibility and readability of data about a particular property.
+These projects aim to improve the availability, accessibility and readability of data related to a particular property.